 This Age setting allows you to further narrow down on your target audience by giving an age range that you wish to target with your Facebook Ads.
 For this example, we have targeted people who are between the ages of 30 and 50, who are likely to be most in need of our services.

 You can also set the gender that you wish to target for your Facebook Ads.
 For our example, we are going to go with both men and women.

-You can use language to further narrow down on your target audience, by having your Facebook Ads delivered only to people who speak a particular language.
-As an example, you can choose to have you Ads delivered only to Spanish speakers.
+You can use language to further define your target audience, by having your Facebook Ads delivered only to people who speak a particular language.
+We have already mentioned that this ad will be targeted at immigrants from Mexico who need help filing their tax returns.
+We are, therefore, going to have our ad delivered only to people who speak Spanish.

-As you can see in the above screenshot, we are going to target, with Facebook Ads for our Accounting Business, people who have shown an interest in the following;
+As you can see in the above screenshot, we are going to target people who have shown an interest in the following;

 Budget and Schedule

 This is the last of the Ad Set sections on which you need to work while creating a Facebook Ad for your Accounting Company.
 You will note that your estimated daily results improve as you increase your budget.